Svalbard travel guide

 In summer it`s nice to explore the Arctic wilderness by hiking under the midnight sun or travel by boat to Pyramiden, a pyramid-shaped mountain 110km from Longyearbyen.
 A former hotel reopened here in 2014 and is seasonally open from March to October and is next to the ice front of Nordenskiöld glacier.

 Dog sledging is another polar experience.
 Feel the exhilaration of racing through the icy wasters on a winter snowmobiling expedition.

-If you are interested in history you can visit Svalbard museum.
+If you are interested in history, you can visit the Svalbard museum.
 Here it`s possible to see exhibitions about whales, trappers, seal and walrus hunters and miners.
-Or visit the Spitsbergen Airship Museum which houses a collection of artefacts, original newspapers and other documents relating to the history of polar exhibitions.
+Or visit the Spitsbergen Airship Museum, which houses a collection of artefacts, original newspapers and other documents relating to the history of polar exhibitions.